gnzlbg/gankro.github.io/blah/rust-layouts-and-abis/index.md

 For integers and floats, endianness (AKA byte-order) specifies how the individual bytes of the value are ordered.
 In a big-endian encoding they're written out like you would write numbers on paper: the most significant bytes come first.
 In a little-endian system the least significant bytes come first.
 As far as I can tell this is basically the systems programming version of oxford commas, in that it really doesn't matter much but everyone has strong opinions so you regularly see both.

-These days little-endian has largely won the battle for what new hardware uses as its native format (e.g. all x64 chips and most ARM chips), while big-endian has been relegated to being the storage/wire encoding for a bunch of random formats.
+These days little-endian has largely won the battle for what new hardware uses as its native format (e.g. all x64 chips and most ARM chips), while big-endian has been relegated to being the storage/wire encoding for a bunch of random formats (e.g. IPv4, IPv6, TCP, and UDP, etc.).

-With that said, it's really easy to write programs that are agnostic to the native endianness of a platform, so it's really not a big deal for Rust to support the remaining big-endian platforms.
+With that said, it's really easy to write programs that are agnostic to the native endianness of a platform, so it's really not a big deal for Rust to support the remaining big-endian platforms (note: `unsafe` Rust features like `transmute`, `union` type punning, etc. can introduce endian-dependent behavior).